qig123/pdf_trans/mybook/Part I_ Foundations/Chapter 1_ Introduction.md

 Often a code generator will save the symbol table for later use by a symbolic debugger, by including it in a nonexecutable part of the target code.

-### 1.6.4** Code Improvement**
+1.6.4** Code Improvement**

 Code improvement is often referred to as* optimization*, though it seldom makes anything optimal in any absolute sense.
 It is an optional phase of compilation whose goal is to transform a program into a new version that computes the same result more efﬁciently—more quickly or using less memory, or both.
 Some improvements are machine independent.
 These can be performed as transformations on the intermediate form.
 Other improvements require an un- derstanding of the target machine (or of whatever will execute the program in the target language).
 These must be performed as transformations on the target pro- gram.
 Thus code improvement often appears twice in the list of compiler phases: once immediately after semantic analysis and intermediate code generation, and again immediately after target code generation.
 Applying a good code improver to the code in Figure 1.7 produces the code **EXAMPLE** 1.27

 GCD program optimization shown in Example 1.2.
 Comparing the two programs, we can see that the im- proved version is quite a lot shorter.
 Conspicuously absent are most of the loads and stores.
 The machine-independent code improver is able to verify that i and j can be kept in registers throughout the execution of the main loop.
 (This would not have been the case if, for example, the loop contained a call to a subrou- tine that might reuse those registers, or that might try to modify i or j.)
 The machine-speciﬁc code improver is then able to assign i and j to actual regis- ters of the target machine.
 For modern microprocessors, with complex internal behavior, compilers can usually generate better code than can human assembly language programmers. ■

-## 3CHECK YOUR UNDERSTANDING

-#### 22. List the principal phases of compilation, and describe the work performed by
+3**CHECK YOUR UNDERSTANDING** 22.
+List the principal phases of compilation, and describe the work performed by each.

-each.
 23. List the phases that are also executed as part of interpretation.

-#### 24. Describe the form in which a program is passed from the scanner to the

-parser; from the parser to the semantic analyzer; from the semantic analyzer to the intermediate code generator.
+* Describe the form in which a program is passed from the scanner to the parser; from the parser to the semantic analyzer; from the semantic analyzer to the intermediate code generator.
   25. What distinguishes the front end of a compiler from the back end?

-#### 26. What is the difference between a phase and a pass of compilation?
-Underwhat

-circumstances does it make sense for a compiler to have multiple passes?
+* What is the difference between a phase and a pass of compilation?
+Underwhat circumstances does it make sense for a compiler to have multiple passes?
   27. What is the purpose of the compiler’s symbol table?
   28. What is the difference between static and dynamic semantics?

-### 29. On modern machines, do assembly language programmers still tend to write

-better code than a good compiler can?
+## 29. On modern machines, do assembly language programmers still tend to write better code than a good compiler can?
 Why or why not?

-## 1.7

-### **Summary and Concluding Remarks**
+1.7 **Summary and Concluding Remarks**

 In this chapter we introduced the study of programming language design and implementation.
 We considered why there are so many languages, what makes them successful or unsuccessful, how they may be categorized for study, and what beneﬁts the reader is likely to gain from that study.
 We noted that language design and language implementation are intimately tied to one another.
 Obviously an implementation must conform to the rules of the language.
 At the same time, a language designer must consider how easy or difﬁcult it will be to implement various features, and what sort of performance is likely to result.
 Language implementations are commonly differentiated into those based on interpretation and those based on compilation.
 We noted, however, that the dif- ference between these approaches is fuzzy, and that most implementations in- clude a bit of each.
 As a general rule, we say that a language is compiled if exe- cution is preceded by a translation step that (1) fully analyzes both the structure (syntax) and meaning (semantics) of the program, and (2) produces an equiva- lent program in a signiﬁcantly different form.
 The bulk of the implementation material in this book pertains to compilation.
 Compilers are generally structured as a series of* phases*.
 The ﬁrst few phases— scanning, parsing, and semantic analysis—serve to analyze the source program.
 Collectively these phases are known as the compiler’s* front end*.
 The ﬁnal few phases—target code generation and machine-speciﬁc code improvement—are known as the* back end*.
 They serve to build a target program—preferably a fast one—whose semantics match those of the source.
 Between the front end and the back end, a good compiler performs extensive machine-independent code im- provement; the phases of this “middle end” typically comprise the bulk of the code of the compiler, and account for most of its execution time.
 Chapters 3, 6, 7, 8, 9, and 10 form the core of the rest of this book.
 They cover fundamental issues of language design, both from the point of view of the pro- grammer and from the point of view of the language implementor.
 To support the discussion of implementations, Chapters 2 and 4 describe compiler front ends in more detail than has been possible in this introduction.
 Chapter 5 provides an overview of assembly-level architecture.
 Chapters 15 through 17 discuss com- piler back ends, including assemblers and linkers, run-time systems, and code improvement techniques.
 Additional language paradigms are covered in Chap- ters 11 through 14.
 Appendix A lists the principal programming languages men- tioned in the text, together with a genealogical chart and bibliographic references.
 Appendix B contains a list of “Design & Implementation” sidebars; Appendix C contains a list of numbered examples.

-## 1.8

-### **Exercises**
+1.8 **Exercises**

-### 1.1

-Errors in a computer program can be classiﬁed according to when they are detected and, if they are detected at compile time, what part of the compiler detects them.
+1.1 Errors in a computer program can be classiﬁed according to when they are detected and, if they are detected at compile time, what part of the compiler detects them.
 Using your favorite imperative language, give an example of each of the following. (a) A lexical error, detected by the scanner (b) A syntax error, detected by the parser (c) A static semantic error, detected by semantic analysis (d) A dynamic semantic error, detected by code generated by the compiler (e) An error that the compiler can neither catch nor easily generate code to catch (this should be a violation of the language deﬁnition, not just a program bug) 1.2 Consider again the Pascal tool set distributed by Niklaus Wirth (Exam- ple 1.15).
 After successfully building a machine language version of the Pascal compiler, one could in principle discard the P-code interpreter and the P-code version of the compiler.
 Why might one choose* not* to do so?
 1.3 Imperative languages like Fortran and C are typically compiled, while scripting languages, in which many issues cannot be settled until run time, are typically interpreted.
 Is interpretation simply what one “has to do” when compilation is infeasible, or are there actually some* advantages* to interpret- ing a language, even when a compiler is available?
 1.4 The gcd program of Example 1.20 might also be written

 ```
 int main() {